 Despite the variety structured into the program, the multidisciplinary backgrounds of faculty, and the diversity of students, the small size of the department often leads to closer ties between students and faculty than are possible in most larger departments.
-Doctoral students generally come to know several faculty well and have an opportunity to work closely with more than one.
+Doctoral students generally come to know several faculty well and have an opportunity to work closely together.

-The Department of Educational Policy Studies offers both master of arts (M.A.) and doctor of philosophy (Ph.D.) degrees.
+The Department of Educational Policy Studies offers both master of arts (M.A minimum 30 cr.) and doctor of philosophy (Ph.D. minimum 51 cr.) degrees.
 Students who enroll with only a bachelor's degree and intend to pursue the Ph.D. degree are required to take the M.A. on the way to the Ph.D.
 Applicants already holding a master's degree will be admitted either into the EPS master's program or into the Ph.D. program, depending upon the recommendation of the admissions committee.
 Students for both the M.A. and Ph.D. degrees are expected to develop both depth and breadth in their studies.
-For the Ph.D. there are minimum credit requirements of 15 credits for the concentration and of 12 credits within educational policy studies for breadth.
-All candidates for the Ph.D. must take a minimum of 27 credits in EPS.
+For the Ph.D. there are minimum credit requirements of 18 credits for the concentration and of 12 credits within educational policy studies for breadth.
+All candidates for the Ph.D. must take a minimum of 30 credits in EPS.

 The cornerstone of the department's doctoral program is the concentration.
-The department offers concentrations in public policy and education, comparative and international education, history of education, philosophy of education, sociology of education, and anthropology of education.
+The department offers concentrations in social sciences and education, history of education, and comparative international education and global studies.
 Concentrations are intended to embody the content knowledge and learning experiences that students need to achieve necessary levels of proficiency within a field of study.
 While these levels of proficiency are acquired largely through course work and other traditional academic activities, in appropriate fields they may also be based in work experiences, internships, independent studies, and similar activities.

 The department has a small number of teaching assistantships.
 In addition, students in educational policy studies are frequently successful in competing for assistantships on professors' research grants through the Wisconsin Center for Education Research and other research organizations on campus, as well as for administrative assistantships and for teaching assistantships in related departments.
 University assistantships of at least one-third time routinely provide tuition remission (except for segregated fees), medical insurance, and a stipend.